12 Steps to Choosing the Perfect Archery Instructor

 Personal Archery Goals

-Just like any other sport, people dive into archery for various reasons.
-Some shooters just want to have some fun and stay in shape.
-For some people, though, archery is a very serious business.
+Like any other sport, people take up archery for various reasons.
+Some shooters want to have fun and stay in shape.
+For some, though, archery is a very serious business.

-Some people take on the activity in order to go hunting or compete in competitions, even including the Olympics!
-Since these goals are so different, the archery instructors to help achieve them will be, as well.
-Understanding your goal can assist you in the search for a perfect instructor.
+Some people take up the activity to go hunting or compete in competitions, even the Olympics!
+Since these goals differ, the archery instructors who help them achieve them will also be.
+Understanding your goal can assist you in the search for the perfect instructor.

 Archery Instructor Levels

-Now that you’ve identified your current skill level and archery goals, it’s time to find the most ideal instructor.
-Archery instructors can have several different levels of certification and categories.
-We’ll dive into each to give you a better idea.
+Now that you’ve identified your skill level and archery goals, it’s time to find the ideal instructor.
+Archery instructors can have several different certification levels and categories.
+We’ll explore each to give you a better idea.

 -